-As part of the ZAP community workshop, Kidscape specialist trainers run two separate sessions: one for young people and a supporting session for parents and carers.
+As part of the ZAP online workshop, Kidscape specialist trainers run two separate sessions: one for young people and a supporting session for parents and carers.

 Session for young people

-The session for young people has the following objectives:
+The session for young people has the following goals:

 Teaching young people how to identify and be proud of their own unique strengths and skills - encouraging them to understand that the bullying is not their fault.